Prof. Dr. MARIA J. DEBRE

 In this project, we analyse if autocratization leads to changes in the performance of International Organizations (IOs).
 Autocratizers face a double dilemma: they are often dependent on membership in multilateral organizations such as the EU or the WTO, and cannot leave these organizations without consequences.
 At the same time, they fear the negative impact of sanctions from these organizations in response to their democratic setbacks.
 The project explores how states like Hungary and Poland try to resolve these conflicting objectives in various policy areas (migration, human rights, climate), and how their behaviour affects the performance of IOs to provide effective policy solutions.

-Hollow Multilateralism (with Daniëlle Flonk).
+Hollow Multilateralism (with Daniëlle Flonk and Tomoko Takahashi).

-The project examines the role of autocracies as international norm entrepreneurs.
+This project, funded by the Japan Society for the Promotion of Science (JSPS) (2026-2028), examines the role of autocracies as international norm entrepreneurs.
 We explore how autocracies attempt to influence discourses within international organizations to gain more legitimacy for autocratic practices and thereby undermine liberal values.
 We focus on dynamics in two policy areas: the regulation of the internet as a new dynamic policy field and the international human rights regime, with particular attention to minority rights protection as a well-established policy field using case studies, machine learning, and document analysis.

 Autocracies as International Lawmakers (with Nina Reiners).